 To maintain good standing, student program participants must:

-- Accept the first offer of employment from DSS Child Welfare within 365 days of graduation.
+- Accept the first offer of employment from DSS Child Welfare within the timeframe outlined in the offer letter

-- Maintain employment with DSS Child Welfare for at least two years.
+- Maintain employment with DSS Child Welfare for at least two years following graduation

 Learn more about the shared commitment and partnership between (you) the student, the university, and DSS by contacting your Child Welfare BSW Scholars’ Tuition Assistance Program Administrator.